teleported/teleported.github.io_archive/teleported/content/posts/19-cocob.md

 Where the beta term denotes the percentage of current wealth the optimizer is willing to bet for the next iteration.
 It's sign of +ve or -ve will determine if it is calling heads (+ve gradient) or tails (-ve gradient).
 It is drawn from [-1, 1].

+Below is the algorithm which was used to report the outcomes.

 <center>
 ![cocob-backprop](/post_imgs/19-cocob-backprop.png)